Yeeldx/yeeldbox-devdocs/docs/getting-started/products/ycrv/overview.md

 ## How yveCRV and yvBOOST functionality was migrated to yCRV

 yveCRV and yvBOOST are being deprecated, and there is a migration path available to users.
-The functionality of both was integrated into [st-yCRV](#staked-ycrv) so if you are looking for the same benefits check the [guide](https://docs.yearn.finance/getting-started/products/ycrv/guide) on how to migrate from the legacy tokens using yearn's UI
+The functionality of both was integrated into [st-yCRV](#staked-ycrv) so if you are looking for the same benefits check the [guide](https://docs.Yeeldx.finance/getting-started/products/ycrv/guide) on how to migrate from the legacy tokens using Yeeldx's UI

 ![](https://i.imgur.com/Htl3AgP.png)